Most of us collectors love to have scale models of cars that

 From a mustard tube metal and putty I created the trunk lid.
 Then I had to do some sanding and cutting to adapt it to the rest of the body:

 I also had to lengthen the base a bit, to fit the new shape of the body.
-The gaps have been filled with putty again and shaped & detailed accordingly.

 I took an interior from a broken Majorette BMW 3.0 CSL (before you start bashing me, I have to stress, that the model was in an awful condition and the interior was the only part that was still of use), which I then remodelled to fit the body of my custom Daihatsu.
 Used some more tube metal and putty for it.